onflow/flow-go/language.md

 ## Type Safety

+> Status: Type checking is not implemented yet.

 The Bamboo programming language is a _type-safe_ language.

 When assigning a new value to a variable, the value must be the same type as the variable.
 For example, if a variable is of type `Bool`, it can _only_ be assigned a `Bool`, and not for example an `Int`.